jthoma74/SER321_Assignments/Assignments/Assignment_4/Activity2/README.md

 [etc...]
 The program can handle more than 3 peers

+** If you want to test a different json file, place it in the resources directory.
+Make sure it is named 'qbank.json'

 NOTES:

+** A JSON protocol was used for the entirety of the game ** Header -
+'username'
+'game_active' (flag)
+'message_type'
+'correct_guesser'
+'host_port'

+Payload -
+'message'

+The answer is checked from the HOST's side, and a message is sent back to the peers that the [correct_guesser] had the right answer.

 ** At the end of the game (after someone has won), everyone switches back to chat-mode and is able to restart a game by hitting "start"
-    If one peer lags, or doesn't receive this message to send "start", just hit the enter-key on their console. **
+    If one peer lags, or doesn't receive this message to hit "start" to begin a game, just hit the enter-key on their console. **

-** Each peer can only answer ONCE.
-Even if it says "try again" **
+*** IMPORTANT: Each peer can only answer ONCE.
+Even if it says "try again" ***

 ===============
 PYTHON LISTENER